 Since Vermont became the fourteenth state of the Union, the United States government has become too big, too centralized, too powerful, too intrusive, too materialistic, too impersonal, too grasping, too militarized, too imperialistic, too violent, too undemocratic, too corrupt, and too unresponsive to the needs of individual citizens and small communities.
 National and Congressional elections are sold to the highest bidder.
 State and local governments assume too little responsibility for the well-being of their citizens – too often abdicating their responsibilities to Washington.

 The free people of Vermont have reached a turning point: whether to fight for “liberty and justice” or to trade in their heritage for the shackles known as progress.
 It is not progress.
-It is comfort.
+It is a comfort.
 It is an illusion.

 We, the people, here assembled choose “liberty and justice,” and we reject a system of intrusive federal control that is antithetical to a prosperous way of life, and to the well being of a sovereign state.